comprna/RATTLE/README.md

         use this mode if data is direct RNA (disables checking both strands)
 ```

-This clustering step will generate a file containing its clusters in binary format (clusters.out).
+This clustering step will generate a file containing read clusters in binary format (clusters.out).
 To work with these clusters, the following commands are used.

 ## Clustering summary
 ```